Skip to content

 }

-// process the current line of the user data file
+// the current line of the user data file is used

-// which has the format: marital status, number of children, annual salary
+// in the form of marital status, number of children, annual salary

 // next line